carbon-language/carbon-lang/docs/design/classes.md

 When defining a member function lexically inline, we delay type checking of the function body until the definition of the current type is complete.
-This means that member lookup is also delayed.
+This means that name lookup *for members of objects* is also delayed.
 That means that you can reference `me.F()` in a lexically inline method definition even before the declaration of `F` in that class definition.
-However, unqualified names still need to be declared before.
+However, other names still need to be declared before they are used.
+This includes unqualified names, names within namespaces, and names *for members of types*.

 ```
 class Point {
   fn Distance[me: Self]() -> f32 {
-    // ✅ Allowed: look up of `x` and `y` delayed until
+    // ✅ Allowed: `x` and `y` are names for members of an object,
-    // `type_of(me) == Self` is complete.
+    // and so lookup is delayed until `type_of(me) == Self` is complete.
     return Math.Sqrt(me.x * me.x + me.y * me.y);
   }